-In this guide, we’ll go through these limitations as of 2026, strategies to work around them, and why it may just be simpler to use a 3rd party solution like FolderPal to handle your Drive automation tasks instead.
+In this guide, we’ll go through these limitations as of 2026, strategies to work around them, and why it may just be simpler to use a 3rd party solution like FolderPal to handle your Drive folder automation tasks instead.

 There are a bunch of Apps Scripts quotas and limits that Google imposes, and depending on whether you have a Consumer account or Workspace account, could be a huge pain down the track.
 Below are the most common limits faced and how they work.